-Falcons generally nest on cliff ledges or crevices.
+The Peregrine Falcon anatum/tundrius breeds in a wide range of habitats, from Arctic tundra to coastal islands, and major urban centres (Cade 1982).
+Peregrine Falcons generally nest on cliff ledges or in crevices.
 Cliffs ranging from 50 to 200 m high are preferred (Cade 1960; White and Cade 1971).
 The species is highly adaptable in nest site selection.
-It can nest on top of pingos5 on the tundra, on escarpments, in quarries, in trees and on various anthropogenic structures (e.g., transmission towers, skyscrapers, churches, bridges, open-pit mines, industrial stacks) (COSEWIC 2007; Buchanan et al. 2014).
+It can nest on top of pingos6 on the tundra, on escarpments, in quarries, in trees and on various human-made structures (e.g., transmission towers, skyscrapers, churches, bridges, open-pit mines, industrial stacks) (COSEWIC 2007; Buchanan et al. 2014).
 It also successfully breeds in nest boxes installed in these habitats to create conditions conducive to nesting (Cade et al. 1996).

 The Peregrine Falcon anatum/tundrius breeds in habitats with access to sufficient prey (White et al. 2002).
 Given that it feeds primarily on birds captured in the air, it prefers sites located near seabird colonies, shorebird and waterfowl staging or nesting areas, or sites with large numbers of pigeons or songbirds.
-It also occasionally feeds on mammals (White et al. 2002).
+It also feeds occasionally on mammals (White et al. 2002).
 At the landscape level, suitable nest sites are patchily distributed, but can be common locally (COSEWIC 2007).